Skip to main content

 SVM data LIF

-• SMB-related ports must be open in both directions for both the Peer Agent server and the NetApp filer.
-This allows the Peer Agent to read and write data, access ONTAPI, and receive FPolicy requests from the filer.
+• SMB-related ports must be open outbound from the Peer Agent and inbound into each node in the PowerScale cluster.
+This allows the Peer Agent to read and write data.

 Peer Agent

-• TCP Port 12228 must be open inbound into the CEE services installed on the Peer Agent server and outbound from each node in the PowerScale or Isilon cluster.
-This allows CEE to receive audit notifications from the cluster.
+• TCP Port 6514 must be open inbound into the Peer Agent server and outbound from each node in the PowerScale cluster to receive audit notifications from the cluster.
+This is a default port number and can be configured.

-• TCP Ports 22 and 8080 must be open outbound from the Peer Agent and inbound into each node in the PowerScale or Isilon cluster.
-This allows the Peer Agent to access the SSH- and web-based API built into OneFS.
+• TCP Port 8080 must be open outbound from the Peer Agent and inbound into each node in the PowerScale cluster.
+This allows the Peer Agent to access the REST API built into OneFS.

-• SMB-related ports must be open outbound from the Peer Agent and inbound into each node in the PowerScale or Isilon cluster.
+• SMB-related ports must be open outbound from the Peer Agent and inbound into each node in the PowerScale cluster.
 This allows the Peer Agent to read and write data.

 Peer Agent

-Between a Peer Agent and Dell EMC Unity
+Firewall Requirements between a Peer Agent and Dell Unity using CEE and RabbitMQ (SMB Only)

-• TCP Port 443 must be open outbound from the Peer Agent and inbound into the NAS server.
-This allows the Peer Agent to access the web-based API built into Unity OE.
+• TCP Port 443 must be open outbound from the Peer Agent and inbound into the NAS Server.
+This allows the Peer Agent to access the REST API built into Unity OE.

 CEE service